 Former Corry Mayor Jason Monn

-Monn, a former council member and mayor of Corry, announced that he will seek the Republican nomination last month.
-The owner of Fat Monn’s Grub restaurant, Monn has been a vocal opponent of Wolf and his COVID restrictions.
+Monn, a former council member and mayor of Corry, announced this past week that he will be ending his gubernatorial bid and instead run for state representative in the Fourth legislative district.
+Monn is owner of Fat Monn’s Grub restaurant and has been a vocal opponent of Wolf and his COVID restrictions.
 He sees himself as a political outsider standing up for small businesses and the people most affected by the pandemic closures.
-He even gained publicity during the initial closures for selling $1 kids meals and donating to children in need.
-He’s focusing on being the “common Monn” on the ballot.
+Looking to be the “common Monn” on the ballot, Monn will now be looking to take the place of state Rep. Curt Sonney, who said he will be retiring.

 U.S. Rep. Dan Meuser

-Congressmen Meuser has shown interest in running for governor, but would have to face off against the man he succeeded in the U.S. House: Barletta.
+Congressmen Meuser had shown interest in running for governor, but ultimately opted to run for reelection to the U.S. House in October instead.
 Prior to his political career, Meuser was an executive at Pride Mobility Products.
 He lost the race for the 10th congressional district in 2008 before serving as the head of the Department of Revenue under former Gov. Tom Corbett.
 He was then successful in 2018, winning the U.S. House race for the 9th congressional district.
-Meuser has also been supportive of Trump, including joining U.S. House Republicans in December supporting the Texas lawsuit that contested the presidential election in Pennsylvania.
+Meuser has also been supportive of Trump, including joining U.S. House Republicans in December 2020 to support a Texas lawsuit that contested the presidential election in Pennsylvania.
+He’ll be seeking his third term representing Schuylkill County in Washington.